 JMDplots vignettes

-This vignette runs the functions to make the plots from the following manuscript:
+This vignette runs the functions to make the plots from the following paper:

 library(JMDplots)